Our research to understand what points of intervention create of campaign champions.

 ‘Belief in their community’ has been suggested before as a key factor in psychological models of empowerment.
 Whereas self efficacy describes your belief in your own ability to accomplish a goal, collective efficacy is a group’s shared belief in its collective capabilities to organise and execute to achieve a goal.

-Champion campaigners who had belief in people power, combined with a tendency to reflect and learn, were more likely to research their campaign, create an effective strategy and eventually become a spokesperson on the issue.
+Campaigner leaders who had belief in people power, combined with a tendency to reflect and learn, were more likely to research their campaign, create an effective strategy and eventually become a spokesperson on the issue.

-- ‘Belief in Community Power’ and ‘Reflects and Learns’ are the most important attributes for a champion campaigner to have.
+- ‘Belief in Community Power’ and ‘Reflects and Learns’ are the most important attributes for a champion to have.
 Without these, other attributes of the Champions Score do not progress.

 - Once they have a clear strategy, they can ‘Talk Publicly’ about their campaign and work with others to ‘Build a Movement’.